-In semester 1, you will develop your knowledge of fundamental aspects of biology.
-In semester 2, you will be introduced to specialist subject areas according to your interests (e.g. animal biology; biomolecular sciences; human biology; infection biology).
+You will develop your knowledge of fundamental aspects of biology and be introduced to specialist subject areas according to your interests.

 Years 3, 4 and 5

-If you progress to Honours (years 3 and 4) you will learn about the major organ systems of the body, including cardiovascular, respiratory, alimentary and renal, and the central nervous system.
-You will also study other topics such as the properties of excitable cells and mechanisms regulating the internal environment of the body.
+If you progress to Honours (years 3 and 4) you will learn about the major organ systems of the body, including cardiovascular, respiratory, alimentary and renal, and the central nervous system, among other topics.

 In year 4 you will cover several topics in physiology in depth and undertake a research project.

-You can take Physiology as an MSci, which includes an additional placement year, between the third and final years of the degree.
-This is normally spent doing research in industry or some other organisation such as a research institute in the UK or overseas.
+You can take Physiology as an MSci, which includes an additional placement year, between the third and final years of the degree, normally doing research in industry or a research institute in the UK or overseas.

 Programme alteration or discontinuation

 The University of Glasgow endeavours to run all programmes as advertised.
 In exceptional circumstances, however, the University may withdraw or alter a programme.
 For more information, please see: Student contract.

 You will have the opportunity to apply to study abroad.
 There are currently two options available: the Erasmus+ Programme and the International Exchange Programme.
 See Study abroad.